kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ### Managing Kin accounts
-Most methods provided by the KinClient to query the blockchain about a specific account, can also be used from the KinAccount object to query the blockchain about itself
+Most methods provided by `KinClient` to query the blockchain about a specific account can also be used from the KinAccount object to query the blockchain about itself.

 #### Creating and retrieving a Kin account